TEXAS THESPIANS

 • Group Musical

-• Group Acting
+• Ensemble Acting (Group Acting)

 • Musical Theatre Dance - Solo, Duet, Group